 There is no official recognition of the right of individuals to privacy within the constitution of Singapore.
 The police and law enforcement have sweeping powers to perform surveillance of users without requiring their consent or even a legal warrant.

 In fact, the state of surveillance is only getting worse in the country with the passage of time.
 For instance, the police are equipped with smart glasses having facial recognition capabilities as well as surveillance vehicles.
-The official statements given by authorities is that these measures are being taken to improve the operational efficiency of law enforcement agencies.
+The official statement given by authorities is that these measures are being taken to improve the operational efficiency of law enforcement agencies.

-While there is no question that technology can significantly enhance efficiency of police forces, but there is also little doubt that these technologies easily enable privacy violations on a mass scale.
+While there is no question that technology can significantly enhance the efficiency of police forces, but there is also little doubt that these technologies easily enable privacy violations on a mass scale.
 It is important for state authorities to strike a balance between public safety and privacy-threatening surveillance of people.

 In the absence of legislation that protects individual privacy, these technologies can be easily abused and lead to further destruction of privacy.